 After careful thought, research, and revision, a writer will submit their work for consideration and wait for a response.
 Response time is different for each publisher, but writers can generally expect a 3-4 month wait.
 In an effort to add transparency to the selection process, below is a basic description of the lifespan of a piece of writing once it is submitted to The Gravity of the Thing:

-• If an editor finds a piece of writing that is experimenting with writing in ways we find interesting, the submission is placed in our “Maybe” folder.
+- If an editor finds a piece of writing that experiments with writing in ways we find interesting, the submission is placed in our “Maybe” folder.

-• Towards the end of our reading period, our editors revisit submissions in the “Maybe” folder, discuss what elements of defamiliarization are at work in each piece (click here for a brief list), and decide what pieces best fit The Gravity of the Thing’s goals for the upcoming issue and the journal as a whole.
+- Towards the end of the season, our editors revisit submissions in the “Maybe” folder, discuss what elements of defamiliarization are at work in each piece (click here for a brief list), and decide what pieces best fit The Gravity of the Thing’s goals for the upcoming issue and the journal as a whole.

 It is important to note that many more rejection letters are sent and received than acceptance letters, and this is true for all literary journals and presses, including The Gravity of the Thing.
 Even the most successful writers will receive dozens of rejection letters throughout their literary careers, as even very new journals and presses receive hundreds of submissions in a single reading period.
 Some rejection letters can be brushed off in an instant, but other letters can weigh on the mind.
 It is in the latter instance that recognizing a tiered rejection can transform the rejection into a source of motivation and encouragement.
 Examples of tiered rejections: